oracle-livelabs/analytics-ai/semantic-modeler-2/aggregate-tables/aggregate-tables.md

 ## Introduction

-This tutorial shows you how to create aggregate tables in your semantic model.
+This lab shows you how to create aggregate tables in your semantic model.

-Estimated Lab Time: 25 minutes
+Estimated Time: 25 minutes

 ### Objectives